Board elections - Spring 2020

 Shannon Ratliff

 I was born and raised in the mid-west, the land of grocery co-ops!
-My husband, our two kids, and I moved from Denver to Imperial Beach 3 years ago and couldn’t be happier.
-We love the tight knit beach community and the happy and active vibe.
-Our favorite part has been how welcome we felt right away, by everyone we met but especially by the SunCoast Market family.
-My professional background is in healthy living and health promotion, I have a Masters degree in Health Psychology and am a certified aromatherapist.
-I am a strong advocate for less chemicals in our foods and products, and would love better access to local and organic foods for my family.
-That is why I joined SunCoast right away and have been serving as an interim board member and volunteering.
-I shopped my first co-op while I was in college and loved it.
-I’m excited to help bring SunCoast Market to life because co-ops offer such a unique and community-focused shopping experience.
-It’s like nothing you’ve experienced in most stores.
-Imperial Beach is the perfect place for a locals focused store!
+My professional background is in healthy living and health promotion, I have a Masters degree in Health Psychology.
+I am a strong advocate for less chemicals in our foods and products, and would love better access to local and organically grown foods for my family.
+I grew up around a variety of foods.
+One side of my family grew most of their food on a several acre farm while living on a tight budget.
+The other were Hungarian immigrants, of which I am first generation.
+I was raised with homemade, home-grown, self-preserved foods and appreciate all that is required for that privilege.
+I’m excited to help bring SunCoast Market to life because co-ops offer such a unique and community-focused shopping experience and bring the ingredients that a diverse community needs to prepare their favorite meals.
+Imperial Beach is the perfect place for a cooperative store!

 Board Member